ashmod/metasweep/README.md

 - Linux/macOS/Windows: see the Releases page artifacts (TGZ/ZIP) containing `metasweep` and built-in policies.
 - Linux AppImage: a single self-contained `*.AppImage` that runs without extra packages.

+Via npm (Linux only, for now)
+- One-line install using an npm shim that downloads the native binary:
+  - Global: `npm i -g metasweep` → run `metasweep ...`
+  - On-demand: `npx metasweep --help`
+- Notes:
+  - Currently supports Linux x64 (AppImage) and fetches the artifact from GitHub Releases.
+  - If you use a fork or a different GitHub org, set env `METASWEEP_GH_REPO=owner/repo` before install, or `METASWEEP_DOWNLOAD_URL` to a direct asset URL.

 To install from a package:
 ```bash
 # Example Linux (tar.gz)